mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 Location: /articles/42
 ```

-Now that we know the unique URL of the just created resource `/articles/42`
+Now that we know the unique URL of the just created resource (`/articles/42`)
-we shouldn't use any more `POST` requests with the resource.
+we don't have any reason to use other `POST` request with that resource.

-If we send the same request a second time, the server either creates a new article with another ID or tells
+If we send the same request a second time, the API either creates a new article with a different ID or tells
 us that this article already exists.
 This means that `POST` is not idempotent nor safe.
 But more on that later.

 ### PUT

 If we know the unique URI of a resource (e.g. /articles/42) we can use `PUT` to manipulate it.
 This is also true if we know the unique URI of a resource that doesn't exist yet.
-So we also can use it to create resources.
+So we can also use it to create resources.

 ```
 PUT /article/43